NNPDF/yadism/docs/source/implementation/scale-variations.rst

-Without the scale variations the interpolation is done completely on the |PDF|, as described in :doc:`interpolation`, and the interpolation polynomials would then be used to convolute numerically the coefficient functions:
+Without the scale variations the interpolation is done completely on the |PDF|, as described in :doc:`interpolation`, and the interpolation polynomials would then be used to convolve numerically the coefficient functions:

 .. math::